 MapR enables the healthcare provider to bring together all the disparate data sources into one data lake that is accessible to multiple business units in real time.

 Their goal is to bring together all of the disparate data sources into one data lake that can serve as a data hub for multiple business units.
 MapR was chosen for its data protection, NFS, multi-tenancy, and security features.

 Multiple data sources are being brought together in the MapR platform to automate processing.
 NFS helps ingest a variety of different data sources related to payments into a single data lake.
 Machine learning algorithms can then help in supporting more real-time adjudication of claims.
-MapR-DB is key to help support a more agile and near real-time claims processing system.
+MapR Database is key to help support a more agile and near real-time claims processing system.
 The organization supports many different programs and business units.
 Multi-tenancy helps segregate data, users and groups for each program.